top of page

 "Old Growth mahogany"

 In 1997 a study was submitted to the US Forestry Service by Peter L. Weaver and Oswaldo A. Sabido outlining an extensive history of the harvesting and status of Mahogany in Belize.
 In this study, “Mahogany in Belize: A Historical Perspective”, it is stated, “Experienced loggers estimated that only one-half of harvested mahogany logs were loaded on ships.”
-Based on this report, in 2007, an American company formed a company in Belize called Greener Logs Ltd to investigate and salvage exotic tropical logs from the country’s waterways.
-Their team of scuba divers discovered a huge quantity of felled Swietenia macrophylla logs that had been laying at the bottom of the waterways for 150-200 years.
+Based on this report, in 2007 a group of Americans formed a company in Belize called Greener Logs Ltd to investigate and salvage exotic tropical logs from the country’s waterways.
+Their team of scuba divers discovered a huge quantity of felled Swietenia macrophylla logs that had been laying at the bottom of the waterways for 100-200 years.
 These trees were logged in the 1800s and had been lost on their journeys down the river to the awaiting ships that were to take them to Europe.
 Despite the high losses, neither the technology nor the inclination existed in the 1800s to salvage the sunken logs, so they remained there, forgotten for over a century.
 The first shipment of recovered logs arrived in the United States in 2009.
 Inspection of the logs revealed that many of the original trees were 40-60 years old, some even up to 100 years old.
 Greener Lumber, LLC in Missouri, USA was established as the receiver and distributor, and in the ensuing years has continued salvage operations in Belize and now sells the reclaimed mahogany all around the world.
 People in the trade refer to this mahogany as "sinker mahogany."
 It has become quite famous.

 Additionally, a large seizure of illegally logged mahogany from Brazil seized in 2003 had been sitting with the U.S government in a yard for 15 years.
 In 2015 an ambitious timber company in the United States approached the government to offer to save the logs from being destroyed as was one of the options the government was considering.
-This wood was released to the timber company and they have been selling it to the public since 2019.
+This wood was released to the timber company, and they have been selling it to the American public since 2019.
 Having been naturally air dried for 16 years and being very old trees, this is highest quality genuine mahogany and the last of its kind.
 The company is called Mahogany Kings and is located in Andrews, Texas.
 I have been in touch with them in 2025 and unfortunately, they do not have a CITES permit to be able to sell outside of the United States.

 Mahogany in the world market